kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests NMG.md

 ```
 SHOPPING: Junix Nard
 - BUY:
-  - 2x +/-2, +/-3, +/-4 Cards
+  - All Pazaak Cards
+  - This is most quickly done by spamming through the Hair Trigger as well
-- End: ~3650 Credits
+- End: ~7797 Credits
-- Take note of how many credits you have after purchasing the necessary cards
 ```

-- Beat Furko Nellis in Pazaak: 1,1,2,2
+- Beat Furko Nellis in Pazaak: 1,1,2,1,1
   - Use all of your +/- cards as your sidedeck
+  - If you lose a game, you don't have to reload to save credits
   - ***Finishes “Pazaak Rules”***
 - Exit the Cantina and enter the Droid Shop
 - Talk to Yuka Laka to buy HK-47: 1,1,1,2,1,2